NovaDataAnalytics/novadata-ngo-case-study/README.md

 ## The Problem

-Hope Forward NGO (a simulated client) experienced:
+ThriveBridge NGO (a simulated client) experienced:

 - Donor records spread across multiple Excel files and staff members
 - No ability to identify lapsed or at-risk donors